tinysuperlab/MotionKitV2MicroPython/README.md

     # return: distance in cm
     def ultrasound_measure(self)

-Import the library and create a single instane of the Maqueen class and call the member functions.
+Import the library and create a single instane of the MotionKit class and call the member functions.

-    from maqueen import Maqueen
+    from motionkit import MotionKit
-    robot = Maqueen()
+    robot = MotionKit()
     robot.led_right(1)

-If you have a Maqueen robot and want to make use this code.
+If you have a MotionKit robot and want to make use this code.
 Have fun!